nabu-platform/glue/README.md

 ### Used annotations

+Some annotations are used by the core system.

 #### Disabled

-Some annotations are already in use by the application, for example you can set:

 ```
 @disabled
 doSomething()
 ```

-Which actually disables that line so it is not executed if you run the script
+This disables the line so it is not executed if you run the script.

 #### Breakpoint